Clarion Housing Group Anti-Slavery and Human Trafficking Transparency Statement

 As part of our initiative to identify and mitigate risk, we have in place systems to:

-- Requiring new suppliers to declare that they are not involved in modern slavery or human trafficking and have not been subject to any investigation in connection with any offence involving slavery or human trafficking
+- identify and assess potential risk areas in our supply chains, by requiring new suppliers to declare that they are not involved in modern slavery or human trafficking and have not been subject to any investigation in connection with any offence involving slavery or human trafficking; and

-- Provisions in our template contract documentation requiring our suppliers to take appropriate steps to ensure that there is no slavery or human trafficking in their supply chains
+- mitigate the risk of slavery and human trafficking occurring in our supply chains, by including provisions in our template contract documentation requiring our suppliers to take appropriate steps to ensure that there is no slavery or human trafficking in their supply chains.

-This statement is approved by the Clarion Housing Group’s Executive Team and Board and applies to all organisations within the Group.
+This statement is approved by Clarion Housing Group Executive Team and applies to all organisations within the Group.
 It will be reviewed and updated as necessary or on an annual basis.